ARTICLE I: NAME

 ARTICLE VII: BOARD OF DIRECTORS

 Section 1.
-Authority and Responsibility: The governing body of the Association of Child Life Professionals (ACLP) shall be the Board of Directors.
-The Board of Directors shall have supervision, control and direction of the affairs of the ACLP, its committees and publications; determine its policies and/or changes therein; actively pursue its objectives; supervise the disbursement of its funds, and be responsible for the interpretation of these bylaws.
+Authority and Responsibility: The governing body of the Child Life Council (CLC) shall be the Board of Directors.
+The Board of Directors shall have supervision, control and direction of the affairs of the CLC, its committees and publications; determine its policies and/or changes therein; actively pursue its objectives; supervise the disbursement of its funds, and be responsible for the interpretation of these bylaws.
 The Board of Directors may adopt such rules, regulations and policies for the conduct of its business as shall be deemed advisable, and may, in the execution of the power granted, delegate certain of its authority and responsibility to the Executive Committee.

 Section 6.
 Removal: A Board member may be removed when sufficient cause exists for such removal by a vote of a majority of the Board of Directors.